 I’m prefacing this as part 1 because I have a feeling this is going to end up being a multi part series.
 Culture is such a tricky thing – while easy to feel, it can be hard to define.
-It can be disrupted by so many factors and when it’s wrong, it’s disaster.
-Without strong personalities to keep it on course, it so easily steers away from its path.
+It can be disrupted by so many factors and when it’s wrong, it’s a disaster.
+Without strong personalities to keep it on course, it so easily steers off its path.

 I think too often management is either out of touch with the real culture or they’re deliberately ignoring it.
 A quick scan of Glassdoor tells you if your culture needs work or not and it’s best not to ignore those signs or it could really cost you down the line.